maxtcy/dotvim/README.md

 3. Install plugins in VIM:

 ```
-	Launch `VIM` and keyin `:BundleInstall`
+Launch `VIM` and keyin `:BundleInstall` in terminal.
+[Mac Env needs to know]
 If the platform is Mac, Must copy ~/.vim/vimrc to /usr/share/vim/
 ```

 Furture Work